Collection: Women's Suede Leather Gloves

 When should I pick suede over nappa?

-Suede when the rest of the outfit is wool, tweed, knitwear or anything where smooth nappa would read too sharp.
+Suede when the rest of the outfit is wool, tweed, knitwear, cashmere or anything where smooth nappa would read too sharp.
 Nappa for evenings, formal occasions and clean tailored looks.
 Suede for daytime, weekends and softer styling.

 Is suede water-resistant?